 Food and other facilities at Lachung and Yumthang?

-Network exists here but it is somewhat weak in Lachung and beyond.
-I stuggled to make mine work but eventually gave up.
+The network exists here but it is somewhat weak in Lachung and beyond.
+I struggled to make mine work but eventually gave up.

 ATM in Lachung